 At Market Day, they peddle their wares as local business leaders serve as judges and present awards for Outstanding Entrepreneur, Outstanding Marketer and Most Innovative.

-The Center for Economic Education at Lynchburg College sponsors the Mini Economy Program and Market Day in conjunction with the United Way of Central Virginia.
+The Center for Economic Education at University of Lynchburg sponsors the Mini Economy Program and Market Day in conjunction with the United Way of Central Virginia.

 The Lynchburg Economic Development Authority provides funding for both programs.